Wrongful Arrest & False Imprisonment Claims

 What claims can I make against the police?

 If you believe the police have acted unlawfully towards you, it’s important to get advice as soon as possible.
-Our specialist solicitors can talk you through your rights, assess whether you may have a claim, and explain what compensation you could be entitled to.
+Our specialist solicitors can talk you through your rights, assess whether your experience meets the legal criteria for a claim, and explain your options.

 Speak to our experts